Bruce Lee: Friends, students, and contemporaries

 Screenwriter Stirling Silliphant was a martial arts student and a friend of Lee.
 Silliphant worked with Lee and James Coburn on developing The Silent Flute.
-Lee acted and provided his martial arts expertise in several projects penned by Silliphant, the first in Marlowe (1969) where Lee plays Winslow Wong a hoodlum well versed in martial arts.
-Lee also did fight choreographies for the film A Walk in the Spring Rain (1970), and played Li Tsung, a Jeet Kune Do instructor who teaches the main character in the television show Longstreet (1971).
+Lee acted and provided his martial arts expertise in several projects penned by Silliphant, the first in Marlowe (1969) where Lee plays Winslow Wong a hoodlum well-versed in martial arts.
+Lee also did fight choreographies for the film A Walk in the Spring Rain (1970) and played Li Tsung, a Jeet Kune Do instructor who teaches the main character in the television show Longstreet (1971).
 Elements of his martial arts philosophy were included in the script for the latter.

 Basketball player Kareem Abdul-Jabbar studied martial arts and developed a friendship with Lee.
 Actor and karate champion Chuck Norris was a friend and training partner of Lee's.
-After Lee's passing, Norris said he kept in touch with Lee's family.
+After Lee's death, Norris said he kept in touch with Lee's family.
 Judoka and professional wrestler Gene LeBell became a friend of Lee on the set of The Green Hornet.
 They trained together and exchanged their knowledge of martial arts.

+Taiwanese actress Betty Ting immediately came under media's spotlight after it was revealed that Bruce Lee was found unconscious at her flat before his death.
+At her testimony Ting said she was asked by producer Raymond Chow, who in turn was told by Lee's family, not to disclose that Lee was at her apartment, which contributed to the misinformation that Lee died at his own house.
+Ting later said Lee fell in love with her and the two shared a close relation.
+Her constant presence by Lee's side earned the affectionate nickname of "Little Dragon Girl" (or Bruce's Girl).

+Drug use

+In July 2021 a private collection of over 40 handwritten letters Lee made to fellow Fist of Fury actor Robert "Bob" Baker was sold for $462,500 at Heritage Auctions.
+These letters were written from 1967 to 1973 and included requests by Lee for Baker to mail him cocaine, pain killers, psilocybin and other drugs for his personal use.
+Doctor Poon Wai-ming in Hong Kong said cocaine could have caused his collapse in May 1973, two months before his death.